Got questions? Well feel free to contact us with your questions or check out some of our more commonly asked questions below.

 Frequently asked questions

 We are a foster based rescue.
 Meaning we do not have a kennel facility to house our dogs.
 We have foster homes all over the Valley.
 After rescue some may have a short stay at a veterinarian or boarding facility then they are off to a foster home where they are made comfortable and can receive the best care possible until they find their forever homes.

 If you are interested in a specific dog, you can contact us about arranging a meet and greet or scheduling a time when that dog will be available for viewing and up for adoption.
 We don't do many meet and greets prior to being ready for adoption but in some circumstances we will do them.

 Where do your dogs come from?

-We receive most of our dogs from MCACC East and West shelters and PCACC Shelter, also others who are needing placement because of unfortunate circumstances and strays.
+We receive most of our dogs from owner surrenders, shelters in Arizona, MCACC West shelter and PCACC Shelter, also others who are needing placement because of unfortunate circumstances and strays.

 How can I help?